 The documentation required by the EMC Directive consists of:

-- The Technical File - the manufacturer compiles evidence that the product complies with the essential requirements of the Directive.
+- The Technical File - evidence is compiled demonstrating that the product complies with the essential requirements of the Directive.
 The purpose of this is to enable conformity of the product with the protection requirements to be assessed.

 - The EC Declaration of Conformity - compliance with the essential requirements is declared by an EC Declaration of Conformity issued by the manufacturer.
 The EC Declaration of Conformity must contain the following information: